josetorrs/alpacaAlgo/README.md

 ```
 $ python main.py
 ```
+This repository is also set up for Heroku.
+If you have a Heroku account, create a new app and run this as an application.
+It is only one worker app so make sure you set up worker type app.

 ## Customization
 universe.Universe is hard-coded.
 Easy customization is to change this to a more dynamic set of stocks with some filters like per-share price set to a minimum or maximum.
 The assumption is that at most a position can take is up 20% of the portfolio.
 If your account siz varies or risk tolerance then changing the values is needed.